 Red chile is left on the vine to fully mature.
 The pepper slowly turns red, and begins to wilt under the New Mexico sun.
 Once fully ripened, they are picked and dehydrated further, traditionally on long, handmade ristras and now in commercial machines.
 Once completely dried, the whole peppers are usually stone ground into a fine red powder.
 Red chile has a deep earthy flavor and a very forward spice.
 The boldness of red chile can be compared to a rich dark chocolate or a deep red wine and pairs excellent with beef and pork.

-Can't decide whether red or green?
-Order both by saying,
+Can't decide — red or green?
+Order both by saying, Christmas, please.

 We supply New Mexico Chile throughout the Northwest.
 And have developed a roasting program with Roth's Fresh Markets in Salem, OR and Town and Country and Central Markets in the Seattle/Tacoma area.
 We’ve trained their employees how to roast like New Mexicans.
 And provide them with the best chile New Mexico has to offer, and sell them the safest most efficient roasters on the market built by A La Maquina Mfg.

 Los Roast is committed to providing the best chile New Mexico has to offer.
 All of our chile is sourced directly from the farmers in the Hatch Valley.
 Every year we contract acres of chile from RRR Farms in Hatch, NM and Diaz Farms in Deming, NM.